 I’ve had those drawers for about 20 years!
 They’ve made a couple of cross country moves with me, and have lived in SIX different studios.
 I like them, but the bottom drawers have always been really hard to pull out because of the weight of the units on top.
 So last October I decided to change it up for something where the bottom drawer would be easily accessible, and I bought this system from IKEA:

 As it happens, the fabric moved from one system to the other pretty much one drawer to one drawer.
 However, the old drawers were taller, and thus the fabric was sticking up in the new baskets.
 This made it catch on the basket above, and made pulling the drawers out hard.
 Again!
 SHEESH.

-I decided to take each drawer and refold the contents, and also do a cull while I was at it.
-I have a rule that if I have more fabric than I do space, I let go of fabric – I don’t add more drawers or baskets!
+So I decided to take each drawer and refold the contents, and also do a cull while I was at it.
+In my studio, have a rule that if I have more fabric than I do space, I let go of fabric – I don’t add more drawers or baskets!
 I find that well organized fabric generally needs less space, so I also did a bit of color organizing too.

 This was the end result in the ORANGE drawers: